Save this Spicy Sweet Potato Fry recipe for when your craving fries and don’t want to feel guilty about eating them.

 Personally, I would rather be eating my sweet potato fries than spending extra time tinkering with making them as crispy as a regular fry.

-Not as crispy as a regular fry but tasty enough that you won’t be leaving any extras behind on the toaster-oven tray.
-And this single serving recipe will ensure the bathing suit fits, and looks, just as good as when you first tried it on!
+And, this single serving recipe will ensure the bathing suit fits, and looks, just as good as when you first tried it on!

-MORE RECIPES TO KEEP YOU LOOKING YOUR BEST
+MORE RECIPES TO LOOK YOUR BEST

 Each and every Friday I send out the cafe’s weekly update to keep subscribers posted about new recipes on the CollegeRecipeCafe.com menu.
 I also share techniques to ensure you enjoy what you cook – rather than wonder what went wrong.